How to Get an Expungement in Illinois

 - Sentences for supervision if the waiting period has passed

-- Convictions for misdemeanors and felonies only if they were reversed, vacated or pardoned
+- Convictions for misdemeanors and felonies only if they were reversed, vacated, or pardoned

+Expungement is a benefit created by law that does not extend to all individuals with criminal convictions.
+Certain offenses are specifically prohibited from being expunged.
 Some of the offenses on a criminal record that cannot be expunged include:

 - Any federal conviction or conviction outside of Illinois